-Sec.
-31. Nulti-year Contracts.
-The DBN shall identify the requirements and/or prescribe guidelines before departments, bureaus, offices, and instrumentalities of the National Government, including Constitutional Offices enjoying fiscal autonomy and SUCs may enter into multi-year contracts.
-This includes the issuance of a multi-year obligational authority (NYOA) prior to the procurement of multi-year contracts.
-The DBN, in setting the requirements for the issuance of a NYOA, shall consider the types of multi-year contracts if these are capital intensive or regular and recurring, such as, janitorial and security services, telecommunications requirements, provision for water, rental of office space and equipment, and lease-purchase agreements.
+- Sec.
+25. Installation of Rainwater Collection System.
+As an adaptation measure to combat climate change and to ensure sufficient water supply, public markets, school sites and government buildings and sites should have rainwater collection system (RWCS), which shall be in accordance with the prescribed design of DPWH: PROVIDED, That no RWCS shall be constructed in private lots, market places that are privately owned, or market in public lots but managed by private entities. - Sec.
+26. Nulti-year Projects.
+The DBM shall identify the requirements and/or prescribe guidelines before departments, bureaus, offices and instrumentalities of the National Government, including Constitutional Offices enjoying fiscal autonomy and SUCs may enter into multi-year projects.
+This includes the issuance of a MYOA prior to the procurement of multi-year projects.
+The DBM, in setting the requirements for the issuance of a MYOA, shall consider the types of multi-year projects if these are capital intensive or regular and recurring, such as, janitorial and security services, telecommunications requirements, provision for water, rental of office space and equipment, and lease-purchase agreements.